-Bartholomew I, Orthodox patriarch, slated to leave D.C. hospital today, Biden meeting uncertain
+Bartholomew I, Orthodox patriarch, out of D.C. hospital, Biden meeting on track, spokesman says

 On Sunday, the situation changed, as church officials stated: “Prior to today’s service at the Cathedral of Saint Sophia, His All-Holiness Ecumenical Patriarch Bartholomew felt unwell — due to the long flight and schedule of events upon arrival.
 His doctor, out of an abundance of precaution, advised that he be taken to the George Washington University Hospital for observation.”

-Bartholomew, who also was scheduled to open an exhibit at the District’s Museum of the Bible on Monday, is supposed to meet with Mr. Biden in the afternoon.
-Both events appear to have been scrapped, despite no official word from either the Greek Orthodox Archdiocese or the White House.
+Bartholomew was scheduled Monday to meet with Secretary of State Antony Blinken and then Mr. Biden in the afternoon.
+Both events appear to have been scrapped, despite no official word from either the Greek Orthodox Archdiocese, the White House or the State Department.

-The two leaders were expected to privately discuss the situation in Ukraine, where bishops in occupied Crimea have been replaced by clerics more friendly to Russian President Vladimir Putin, several observers said in the run-up to the visit.
+Mr. Biden and the patriarch are expected to privately discuss the situation in Ukraine, where bishops in occupied Crimea have been replaced by clerics more friendly to Russian president Vladimir Putin, several observers said in the runup to the visit.

 Elder-Metropolitan Emmanuel of Chalcedon was a stand-in for Bartholomew at a Greek Orthodox Church dinner Sunday evening, the archdiocese noted.